A newly fabricated center wing flap rib

 Center Flap Progress:

-Jayden Malloy has continued to make solid progress rebuilding the SBD’s central wing flap, an effort which he began back in February of this year.
-While he had to refabricate many new ribs for this key component, Molloy was able to save all of the doublers which rivet to each rib to add strength over the spar cut outs.
-However, to ensure that each rib (with its doubler) matched up properly with the original spar, Jayden had to manufacture new right angle attaching brackets for them.
-While these brackets may seem simple to manufacture, that isn’t actually the case as each of them required the addition of a joggle to allow the part to properly overlap the rib doubler.
+Jayden Malloy is making solid progress rebuilding the SBD’s central wing flap, an effort which began back in February of this year.
+While he had to refabricate numerous new ribs for this key component, Molloy was able to save all of the doublers.
+The latter components rivet to each rib, adding strength over the spar cut outs.
+To ensure that each rib (with its doubler) matched up properly with the original spar, Jayden had to remanufacture the right angle attaching brackets.
+While these brackets may seem simple to construct, the addition of a joggle allowing the part to overlap the rib doubler made the process more complicated.

-Jayden also cut, formed and installed new extrusion sections, a series of which straddle the flap’s entire length, serving as stiffeners.
+Jayden also cut, formed and installed new stiffeners.
+A series of these modified extrusions straddle the flap’s entire length adding strength to the structure.
 Thankfully, he was able to also refurbish a couple of original examples from the donor flap.
-The new extrusions also required joggling at each end (in most cases) so they could properly overlap other components mounted to the the flap’s perforated skin.
+These new components also required joggling at each end (in most cases) in order to overlap other components mounted to the flap’s perforated skin properly.
 As with the rib angles, this effort required the use of a specialized press die tool

 After cutting holes into the skin for the center flap, it was time to begin pressing a flange into each of them to add rigidity to the part.
 Molloy chose to cut the holes in a checkerboard pattern initially, to minimize distortion during this process.
 Pioneer had a custom-made die manufactured (matched against the original Douglas specifications) to create the flanges.
 A hydraulic ram forces the die set together, pressing the flange into the sheet aluminum.
 In this image, we can see that the ram is slightly retracted while the tooling is positioned properly over the next hole to be flanged.
 (Image via Pioneer Aero Ltd.)